rickstaa/stable-learning-control/docs/source/utils/logger.rst

 Using a Logger
 ==============

-Spinning Up ships with basic logging tools, implemented in the classes `Logger`_ and `EpochLogger`_.
+`Machine Learning Control`_ ships with basic logging tools, implemented in the classes `Logger`_ and `EpochLogger`_.
 The Logger class contains most of the basic functionality for saving diagnostics, hyperparameter configurations, the state of a training run, and the trained model.
 The EpochLogger class adds a thin layer on top of that to make it easy to track the average, standard deviation, min, and max value of a diagnostic over each epoch and across MPI workers.

 .. admonition:: You Should Know

-    All Spinning Up algorithm implementations use an EpochLogger.
+    All `Machine Learning Control`_ algorithm implementations use an EpochLogger.

 .. _`Logger`: ../utils/logger.html#spinup.utils.logx.Logger
 .. _`EpochLogger`: ../utils/logger.html#spinup.utils.logx.EpochLogger